Find answers on some of the frequently asked questions that other guitar players had.

 Do you offer versions for multi scale electric guitars?

 Yes we do!
 These are hybrid TT/fanned frets.
 There are available versions for 6-, 7- and 8-string.

 Yes it is!
 True Temperament works very well with bass guitars.
 We offer the Thidell Formula 1 temperament for 4- and 5-string 34″ scale electric bass.
 Will be launched late 2019.

 Can your True Temperament frets be retrofitted to an existing guitar neck with standard frets?

 Yes it´s possible to do a so called conversion which means replacing the fingerboard with a TT one, fret slot it and then fret it with TT-frets.
 Can be done by a skilled luthier at your True Temperament Service point.

 What happens when True Temperament guitars are used with other guitars, bass, piano etc?

-Our THIDELL FORMULA 1™ temperament works just fine together with “ordinary” instruments.
-The offsets from Equal Temper are not so severe that they normally create dissonance.
+It works just fine together with “ordinary” instruments.
+The offsets from Equal Temper are not so severe that they create any dissonance whatsoever.
+Learn more...